guard/shellany/README.md

 Shellany captures command output.

-## Features:
+## Features

-- portability (should work on recent JRuby versions)
+- Portability (should work on recent JRuby versions).
-- capturing stdout, stderr in a convenient way
+- Capturing stdout, stderr in a convenient way.
-- returning the result in a convenient way
+- Returning the result in a convenient way.
-- detecting if a shell is needed (though incomplete/primitive implementation)
+- Detecting if a shell is needed (though incomplete/primitive implementation).
-- prevents running the same command multiple times
+- Prevents running the same command multiple times.

 ## Installation